Last updated on September 17th, 2024 at 02:27 pm

 Lefkimi

-Lefkimmi is built around the river that flows out near the Lefkimi port and was one of the oldest villages of Corfu.
+Lefkimmi is built around the river that flows out near the Lefkimi port and is one of the oldest villages of Corfu.

 It is located in the southernmost part of the island, about 40 km far from the airport of Corfu.